Iden5347/chess/README.md

 # Chess in Ruby
-A 2 player command line game of chess made for TOP.
+A 2 player command line game of chess made for The Odin Project.
 TODO
  - Add castling
  - Make draws complete